Ideas from Other Languages

 - Not allowed,

-only implicit widening is allowed. - Assigment of integer and float literals to variables of certain precision only possible if “it fits”.
+only implicit widening is allowed. - Assignment of integer and float literals to variables of certain precision is only possible if “it fits”.

 - Not allowed,